Goldenkrew3000/T720-PostmarketOS/README.md

 ## SM5705-Fuelgauge

 ## FTS1BA90A
 This is the STM Touchscreen.
 This touchscreen driver is very similar to the upstream STMFTS driver, but this touch panel uses different I2C registers, a different initialization sequence, and returns it's data packed differently, hence the need for a different driver. <br>
-Initialization Sequence until I figure out the bug: <br>
-gpiomon -c gpiochip2 123 <br>
-insmod driver.ko <br>
-rmmod driver.ko <br>
-Ctrl + C the gpiomon <br>
-insmod driver.ko <br>
-Bam it works!
-Very poorly for now, but it works!!
+Driver is functional.

 # Function Graph
 ![Function Graph](https://github.com/Goldenkrew3000/T720-PostmarketOS/blob/main/feature-matrix.png?raw=true)